austinkilduff/austinkilduff/README.md

 - 👋 Hi, I’m @austinkilduff
 - 👀 I’m interested in system administration and scripting, as well as the occasional web project
+- ☦️ I especially like writing tools and resources for practicing faith life
 - 🌱 I’m currently learning Linux admin and dev-ops
 - 👷 I'm currently working on re-writing and re-architecting [akilduff.com](https://github.com/austinkilduff/akilduff.com)
 - 📫 How to reach me: austin@akilduff.com